The words 'affect' and 'effect' are confused by many people, even adults. Do you know which of the following sentences is correct?

 For example: 'the criminal effected his escape by vaulting the wall'.
 However, this usage is quite technical and is mostly found in official reports.

-In this worksheet, you will practise using the words 'affect' and 'effect' correctly.
+In this activity, you will practise using the words 'affect' and 'effect' correctly.